Risa Hontiveros: 18th Congress (2019–2022)

+In November 2020, Hontiveros sought a Senate probe into irregular deals surrounding the controversial 2019 SEA Games, especially the questionable P9.5 billion in taxpayer money used to construct the overpriced main sports venue inside New Clark City, which has been flagged previously, along with a cauldron worth P50 million, by independent media investigations.
+However, her proposed investigation was blocked by senator Pia Cayetano, sister of then Taguig representative Alan Peter Cayetano who spearheaded the SEA Games organizing committee.
+Later in 2026, the National Bureau of Investigation would launch an independent investigation about the alleged irregularities.

 In 2021, Hontiveros sought a Senate investigation onto the trafficking of Filipino women in the Middle East and launched the Healthy Pinas Mobile Clinic network, which brought free medical services to underserved communities nationwide.

+In February, she filed a bill which would provide free 144 dialysis sessions for senior citizens once passed by the Senate, and also sought for the passage of the teenage pregnancy bill amid a rise in teenage pregnancies during the pandemic.
+She also filed the Anti-Online Sexual Abuse and Exploitation of Children bill or Anti-OSAEC bill which sought to strengthen the protection of children against online sexual abuse and exploitation.

+In April, Hontiveros criticized Duterte for being a coward and traitor amid issues concerning the West Philippine Sea.
+In May, she sought for the establishment of guidelines to protect delivery riders and freelance workers from unfair practices.

+In June, she urged the DND to study restructuring the AFP with more maritime forces, while again pushing for the declaration of July 12 as West Philippine Sea victory day.
+In July, she sought a probe on the environmentally-destructive Dumaguete reclamation that was opposed by residents.

 In August 2021, Senator Hontiveros, alongside Senator Dick Gordon, spearheaded a Senate investigation into the Pharmally scandal.
 The inquiry exposed anomalies in multi-billion peso contracts awarded to Pharmally Pharmaceutical Corporation for pandemic supplies, allegedly backed by President Rodrigo Duterte and his Chinese adviser Michael Yang.
 Despite resistance from the Duterte administration, which barred allies from cooperating and launched a counter-investigation, Hontiveros remained vocal about the corruption uncovered during the hearings.

+In September, she echoed calls for the need for better emergency plans to address distance learning woes in the post-pandemic era.
 In December 2021, Hontiveros warned against allowing 100% foreign ownership of telecommunications companies, citing national security risks.

 In January 2022, her Prohibition of Child Marriage Law was enacted, making child marriage illegal nationwide.
 In April 2022, the Marawi Siege Victims Compensation Act, which she co-sponsored, provided financial aid and recovery assistance for citizens affected by the Marawi siege.